graphIQal/graphIQalLandingPage/src/pages/SciencePost.md

 #

-> _Most papers relied purely on conventional combinations of previous knowledge.
+"_Most papers relied purely on conventional combinations of previous knowledge.
 That is, they cited work from other journals that often appeared together in other studies' lists of references.
-The "hit" papers, those that over the next decade were used by a huge number of other scientists, featured ample conventional combinations, but also added an injection of unusual knowledge combinations._
+The "hit" papers, those that over the next decade were used by a huge number of other scientists, featured ample conventional combinations, but also added an injection of unusual knowledge combinations._"

 #